graphprotocol/graph-improvement-proposals/gips/0052-timeline-and-requirements-for-l2-rewards.md

     - No smart contract issues have been reported
     - Indexers have successfully opened and closed allocations on L2
     - Indexers have successfully served queries on L2, and collected query fees
-- Some (> 1) subgraphs have been successfully migrated to L2 using the migration helpers
+- Some (> 1) subgraphs have been successfully transferred to L2 using the Transfer Tools.
-- Some (> 1) indexers have used the stake migration helpers
+- Some (> 1) indexers have used the stake Transfer Tool after the 25% increase.

 ## 3) Increase to 95% on L2

-ETA: week of July 24th, 2023
+ETA: week of August 7th, 2023

 Criteria: